 4. Being Apathetic

 Many dads get wrapped up in the stress of jobs or their own ambition rather than investing time and energy in their sons.
-It’s the little choices that end up adding up to a big deal.
-It’s coming home and turning on the TV instead of catching up on his day or playing with him.
-Or it’s staying at work one day after another and missing the opportunity to be with him.
+It’s the little choices that add up to a big deal.
+It’s coming home and turning on the TV instead of catching up on your son’s day or playing with him.
+Or it’s staying late at work one day after another and missing the opportunity to be with him.

 Result: The son feels like he doesn’t matter to the dad.

 Whatever is true of us below the surface will eventually work its way out.
 Unresolved wounds have a way of coming out in distorted thinking, insecurity, fits of anger, and in many cases, abuse.
-The dad creates an environment of fear and instability.
-The dad is viewed as someone who is unsafe.
+This dad creates an environment of fear and instability.
+And it’s hard for his son to feel safe with him.